March 21, 2023

 As far as classes go, for newcomers, we would recommend trying out their Cho-RO-ograph class, which is basically an entire workout based around ‘dancing to music' while riding the bike.
 It's super fun, but it also really works up a sweat.

 Price: You can buy a single bike ride for $20, or get unlimited rides for $119 per month.
+For beginners, Spynergy offers a special deal of 2 rides for $40, making it an accessible option for those new to indoor cycling.

 5. Push Indoor Cycling - Bootcamp